 Both by training and inclination, Mr. Hart is a problem-solver, and his approach to the practice of law is collaborative.
 That means helping clients better understand whatever situation they are facing and providing them with the information and guidance they need to make informed decisions.
 His experience as both a transactional lawyer and a litigator allows him to better provide his clients with insightful strategic planning and the advice they need to meet their day-to-day challenges.

 Professional Honors and Involvement

-Mr. Hart has been named by Washington Super Lawyers magazine and the Super Lawyers Business Edition as one of the top attorneys in Washington State in 2013.
+Mr. Hart has been named by Washington Super Lawyers magazine and the Super Lawyers Business Edition as one of the top attorneys in Washington State in 2013 and 2014.
 He has been active in both the state and local bar associations, and over the years has served with distinction in various leadership roles.
 In 1990, Mr. Hart was honored as the Washington State Bar Association's Young Lawyer of the Year.
 He is also a former treasurer of the King County Bar Association.
 He served for three years on the Washington State Bar Association Disciplinary Board, a dedicated group of practicing lawyers and laypersons appointed to review complaints of lawyer misconduct and determine disciplinary actions when appropriate.